Bethlehem, Pennsylvania: Utilities

 Electricity in Bethlehem is provided by PPL Corporation.
 UGI Utilities supplies natural gas to the city.
-The City of Bethlehem Department of Water & Sewer Resources provides water and sewer service to Bethlehem and parts of 10 adjacent municipalities in Lehigh and Northampton counties, serving 35,000 water customers and 25,000 sewer customers.
+The Department of Water and Sewer Resources provides water and sewer service to Bethlehem and parts of 10 adjacent municipalities in Lehigh and Northampton counties, serving 35,000 water customers and 25,000 sewer customers.
 The city's water supply comes from the Pocono Mountains, with the surface water sources containing 10 billion gallons of freshwater capacity in an area consisting of 23,000 acres of protected watershed.
 Trash collection in Bethlehem is provided by private haulers while the City of Bethlehem Recycling Department provides recycling collection.